7th Arkansas Infantry Regiment

-The 7th Arkansas Volunteer Infantry (1861−1865) was a Confederate Army infantry regiment during the American Civil War.
+The 7th Arkansas Infantry Regiment was an infantry formation of the Confederate States Army in the Western Theater of the American Civil War.

 Organized mainly from companies, including several prewar volunteer militia companies, raised in northeastern Arkansas, the regiment was among the first transferred to Confederate service, and spent virtually the entire war serving east of the Mississippi River.
 After the unit sustained heavy casualties in the Battle of Shiloh and the Kentucky Campaign, the unit spent most of the rest of the war field consolidated with the 6th Arkansas Infantry Regiment to form the 6th/7th Arkansas Infantry Regiment.

-Organization
+Formation

 The 7th Arkansas was mustered into state service on June 16, 1861, at Smithville in Lawrence County, Arkansas.
 The unit was inducted into Confederate service in July 1861 at Camp Shaver, near Pocahontas, Arkansas.

 The regimental staff at the time of organization of the 7th Arkansas were: